 Graduate Induction Program

-The program is designed to assist first year teachers with challenges unique to entry into the profession of education.
+The program was designed to assist first year teachers with challenges unique to entry into the profession of education.
 Central to program effort is the exchange of services made possible by placing fully licensed Residents in Rochester K-6 classrooms, thus freeing selected classroom teachers to work as full-time Clinical Coaches in mentoring roles.

 Residents complete a Master of Science in Education through a sequence of coursework and field components during a period including Sessions I and II, 2022, the 2022-2023 school year and Summer Sessions I and II, 2023.
 The Residents will be compensated up to $11,000 and provided a tuition waiver for 32 graduate credits.
 The total compensation package will be subject to federal and state income tax withholding.